 Before the Staggers Act and deregulation in 1980 the company looked to purchase or overhaul lines until to increase efficiency and turn a profit.
 After the act became law they simply began to start their own shortlines as Class Is could now more easily shed unwanted to track (and there was a lot of this in 1980).
 Its first company was the Pioneer Valley Railroad of 1982, which operated two branches north of Westfield (a town which Pinsly would also call home in 1986).
 Soon afterward they added one line after another before, aside from the Florida properties, operating shortlines in Arkansas including the Arkansas Midland, Prescott & Northwestern and Warren & Saline River.
 Pinsly also operates a successful transloading business mentioned before, the Railroad Distribution Service with locations in Massachusetts and Florida.

 |EMD||GP7u||55, 57||Ex-AT&SF GP7||2|

+As for the Florida Midland Railroad, Pinsly acquired its track from CSX Transportation a year after it had started the Florida Central in 1986.
+When the shortline first began operations it had three branches; between Leesburg and Wildwood, between Frostproof and Lake Whales, and finally between Gordonville and Winter Haven.
 In 2000, however, citing lack of customers Pinsly successfully petitioned the Surface Transportation Board to abandon the Leesburg branch.
 Currently the Florida Midland Railroad has a locomotive fleet consisting entirely of EMDs (of note, the locomotives operate among all three sister lines and are lettered for their respective railroad).
-For more information about the Florida Midland Railroad please click here to visit the Pinsly Railroad Company's official website, which includes a full-sized and interactive map of its three systems.